victorhfsilva/victorhfsilva/README.md

 ## 🔭 Current Work

+I'm currently working as a Software Developer Intern at DB, our tech stack is basically composed of Java, Spring, Typescript and React.

-I'm currently working as an Undergraduate Researcher on a mobile development project for agricultural applications.
-This project aims to develop an Android application to assist small-scale producers in autonomously classifying their batch of grains.
+I'm also an Undergraduate Researcher on a mobile development project for agricultural applications.
+This project aims to develop an Android application to assist small-scale producers in autonomously classifying their batch of grains based on quality parameters.

 ## 🌱 I’m Currently Learning